shawntmeyer/AzureVirtualDesktop/README.md

 ## Deployment Options

 > [!WARNING]
-> Failure to complete the [prerequisites](./docs/prerequisites.md) will result in an unsuccessful deployment.
+> Failure to read and complete the [prerequisites](./docs/avd.md#prerequisites) will result in an unsuccessful deployment.

 ### Blue Buttons